pgillet/spark-article/07-client-vs-cluster-mode.md

+# Client vs Cluster Mode

-# Spark-submit in cluster mode
+## Spark-submit in cluster mode

 In _cluster mode_, your application is submitted from a machine far from the worker machines (e.g. locally on your laptop).
 You need a Spark distribution installed on this machine to be able to actually run the `spark-submit` script.